 7.1.1Use of Personal Data.
 Personal Data that Truv collects for Client will not be:

 7.1.2Disclosure and Consent.
-The Parties accept and acknowledge to be responsible of complying with the following obligations related to Personal Data disclosures and consent granting:
+The Parties accept and acknowledge to be responsible for complying with the following obligations related to Personal Data disclosures and consent granting:

 The Parties agree and acknowledge that each Consumer owns the exclusive right, title and interest to their data and nothing in this Agreement shall be interpreted as granting Client right to the Consumer Data except for the right to use as permitted by this Agreement and to the extent of the consent granted by each Consumer.